 Tanus Wunderland and 2 Month Update

 Hi!
 How are you?
 Hope you are having a lovely week.
 My husband just left to go back to the states for a month to attend a conference and take our oldest to college.
 The little ones are depressed.
 Poor Addy cried herself to sleep.
 The funny thing is that their father has been away on trips before, but she is pretty homesick.
 If she could she would hop on a plane tomorrow and would not look back.
-It has been hard on these little social butterflies because despite going to fun places they have no one to play with and school doesn't start until the 14th!
-I am hoping it will get better once schools starts.
+It has been hard on these little social butterflies because despite going to fun places they have no one to play with and the school doesn't start until the 14th!
+I am hoping it will get better once school starts.

 Some days I even ask myself why am I doing this to myself.
 I love traveling, but it isn't the same when you have four children with you and I have a pretty nice life back in the states.
 I know I need to stick it out though because they need to get to know their Oma better and they need to learn German.
 They are also learning lots of other life lessons here too that they wouldn't have an opportunity to learn until much later.
-I have to say I am a little weepy myself too as tomorrow is the first day of school back in Georgia and it will be the first time that I won't be there to take a picture of Winston (he is my 15 year old who stayed back home with his grandmother).
+I have to say I am a little weepy myself too as tomorrow is the first day of school back in Georgia and it will be the first time that I won't be there to take a picture of Winston (he is my 15-year-old who stayed back home with his grandmother).
 Also, One of my best friends is moving away.
 She just sold her house and is moving to Washington D.C. because her husband took a new position with a really great company.
 I can't blame them, but her and I have been partners in crime now for the last 7 years.
 We are starting to feel more settled though and that is good.
-Last week we took back our rental car and purchased a 10 year old Mercedes R class which has 6 seats but no trunk space.
+Last week we took back our rental car and purchased a 10-year-old Mercedes R class which has 6 seats but no trunk space.
 We will have to get a Thule for long distance travel.
 Ivy had lost a crown a couple weeks ago after biting into a gummy.
 We took her to a local doctor and he couldn't get in her mouth and told us we would have to take her to a dentist who could administer narcosis.
-Sadly their aren't too many doctors in the area who do narcosis, so we had to travel all the way to Frankfurt to see a specialist.
-It turned out to be a good thing in the end because the doctor was super patient with Ivy and in the end no narcosis was needed once Ivy felt safe.
+Sadly there aren't too many doctors in the area who do narcosis, so we had to travel all the way to Frankfurt to see a specialist.
+It turned out to be a good thing in the end because the doctor was super patient with Ivy and in the end, no narcosis was needed once Ivy felt safe.
 Yahoo!
 Well, I guess I should tell you about Tanus Wunderland.
 Located about 35 minutes from Frankfurt and not too far from the city of Wiesbaden is an amusement park children.
-I would say once again that this park is more intended for younger children, but most definitely for the 12 and under ground.
+I would say once again that this park is more intended for younger children, but most definitely for the 12 and underground.
 If you are looking for Disney quality this your will not find, but while the park lacks sophistication the girls had a blast.
 Their favorite was a metal slide that you ride down on carpets.
 The girls spent probably an hour in total sliding up and down.
 Like the previous amusement park, you can reserve a grill spot, but make sure you do this in advance as the spots are limited.
 The concession food at this park I have to say was much better and offered a greater variety of foods to eat.
 Cost?
-This park did cost more than the Lochmuhle, but Ivy being so little ended up saving me a admission cost.
+This park did cost more than the Lochmuhle, but Ivy being so little ended up saving me an admission cost.
 Again the lines were practically nonexistent and the park was combined with farm animals like the Lochmuhle.
-One thing that would be probably socking to Americans is that most of the rides were not attended to by workers; however, were self operated.
+One thing that would be probably shocking to Americans is that most of the rides were not attended to by workers; however, were self-operated.
 An example of this being a little merry-go-round where once your child and other riders were buckled in a parent would then push the start button.
-The most important thing is that the children has a blast.
+The most important thing is that the children have a blast.